dolmades/dolmades-cli/README.md

 # test cooked dolmade
 targetSelector
 ```
-The previous changes are now applied permanently to the dolmade but will get lost if it will be cooked another time.
+The previous changes are now applied permanently to the dolmade but will get lost if it will be recooked.
 That is why, secondly, we need to update the corresponing `dolmadefile`.
 Edit `edna_harvey_the_breakout:en.dolmade` and add the following section right before the `RunUser` command which launches the installer using `wine`:
 ```